Federal Taxation of Dividends

 Dividends can be taxed at different rates

-Dividends are a type of investment income generated from stocks and from mutual funds that contain stocks.
+Dividends are a type of investment income that's generated from stocks and mutual funds that contain stocks.
 They represent a share of corporate profits paid out to investors, and they're taxed when they're paid out.
 If your income includes dividends, this presents some special considerations at tax time.

 What Is a Qualified Dividend?

 Dividends can be taxed either at ordinary income tax rates or at the preferred long-term capital gains tax rates.
 Dividends that qualify for the lower long-term capital gains tax rates are called qualified dividends.

 According to the Internal Revenue Service, an investor "must have held the stock for more than 60 days during the 121-day period that begins 60 days before the ex-dividend date" to be considered a qualified dividend.